Ch3F24/filmind/content/about.md

 date: 2023-02-01T15:49:19+01:00
 ---

 Filmind is the collaboration between Mythberg Films and TheScout.
 Based in Budapest, Hungary, Filmind offers unique solutions for full service and co-productions, locations & sets along with experienced and skilled professionals.
 With our decades-long success in both companies we decided to level up and establish a creative professional pool where all our international partners - either financiers/producers or creatives - can finally catch what they are looking for.
-A pool for multiple solutions for full service and co-productions, unique locations & sets along with experienced and skilled professionals.

 Both companies are already well-known and acclaimed in the international movie industry.